haitam03-yo/Azure-Data-Scientist-Associate/2 Design a machine learning solution/notes.md

 * **CPU vs. GPU** : GPUs are preferred for deep learning or large-scale computations.
-* **General Purpose vs. Memory-Optimized** : Depends on the nature of the workload.
+* **General Purpose vs. Memory-Optimized** : Depends on the nature of the workload. general purpose : balanced cpu to memory ratio for test and small dataset, Memory-Optimized for memory-to-CPU ratio.
 * **Spark Clusters** : For distributed computing on large datasets.

  **Tip** : Monitor compute utilization during training to optimize resource usage and scale as needed.